PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 touch do_while.c
 ```

-This makes a new fiel called "do_while.c".
+This makes a new file called "do_while.c".

 In the code we will first ask the user to type "yes" or "no".